The 13 Secret Beaches of Hong Kong

 Big Wave Bay Beach

 Another beach near Dragons Back.
 Life-saving services are available from April to October.
-It is popular with surfers in the winter, boards can be rented on-site.
-Public shower and changing rooms are available.
+Public shower and changing rooms are available and BBQ pits.

 Clear Water Bay First and Second Beach